evgeny-goldin/gradle-plugins/node/README.markdown

 Tasks provided by the plugin:

-* `clean`    - removes all locally installed Node.js modules and all bash scripts generated
+* `clean`    - removes all locally installed Node.js modules and bash scripts generated
 * `cleanAll` - removes all locally and globally installed Node.js modules and versions
-* `setup`    - sets up the environment and installs all required modules
+* `setup`    - sets up the environment and installs Node.js modules required
-* `test`     - runs tests using Mocha
+* `test`     - runs tests
 * `stop`     - stops an application
 * `start`    - starts an application